Malik526/Malik526.github.io/project2.md

 ## UI Design

-The UI design consist of a black background with gray walls and colored Tetris blocks.
+The UI design consist of using the arrow keys and spacebar on their keybaord to move and rotate the falling blocks and try to get thenm into place.
+The graphical design features a black backgorund and grey block borders for contrast so the user can easily see how much space they have to manuever the falling blocks.
+The blocks are also bright and and colorful in contrast with the black backgroundd so users can easily iddentify the blocks they are interacting with.

 ![screenshot](images/Tetris_Screenshot.png)
 Fig 1.
 The launch screen